 - 1. Press the Mode key until Cal indicator lights. - 2.
-Press the right arrow until "TEMPCAL XX.X" appears in the message center. - 3.
+Press the right arrow until "TMPCAL XX.XC" appears in the message center. - 3.
 Press up/down arrow to match display to calibrated instrument. - 4.
 Press Enter to store calibration. - 5.
 Press the Mode key to return to Run or the right/left arrow to go to next/previous parameter.

-Calibrating the T/C CO2 System
+Calibrating T/C CO2 System

-Models 310, 311, 350 and 351 have a thermal conductivity (T/C) CO2 sensor.
-Thermal conductivity of the incubator atmosphere is not only effected by the quantity of CO2 present, but also by the air temperature and water vapor present in the incubator atmosphere.
-In monitoring the effects of CO2, air temperature and absolute humidity must be held constant so any change in thermal conductivity is caused by a change in CO2 concentration.
+Models 310, 311, 350 and 351 have a thermal conductivity $(T/C) CO_2$ sensor.
+Thermal conductivity of the incubator atmosphere is not only effected by the quantity of $CO_2$ present, but also by the air temperature and water vapor present in the incubator atmosphere.
+In monitoring the effects of $CO_2$ , air temperature and absolute humidity must be held constant so any change in thermal conductivity is caused by a change in $CO_2$ concentration.

-Changing temperature or changing from elevated humidity to room ambient humidity levels will necessitate a re-calibration of the CO2 control.
+Any changes to the temperature setpoint and/or humidity level control method (humidity pan location, capping ports, HEPA filter type) will necessitate a re-calibration of the CO2 control.